 This article outlines the use of a Lean design process, enabled by simulation modeling, to determine the appropriate size of an emergency department based on current patient volumes and projected patient volumes in 12 years.
 The results of the study were used to reduce facility size and construction costs without compromising on patient care.

-Amanda Mewborn (Perkins+Will),
+Amanda Mewborn (Piedmont Healthcare),

 Sudhan Chinnappan (HCA)